Daxe9/terminalviva/README.md

 # Instruction for credentials storing
+- Copy `config.example.toml` to the default configuration path at `$HOME/.config/terminalviva`
-Rename `config.example.toml` to `config.toml` and fill it up with your credentials.
+- Rename `config.example.toml` to `config.toml`
+- Fill it up with your credentials